Champii/Nodulator/README.md

   (Uppercase for Class, lowercase for instance)

-    Resource.Route(type, url, [registrated], done)
+    Resource.Route(type, url, [restricted], done)

       Create a route.

       'type' can be 'all', 'get', 'post', 'put' and 'delete' 'url' will be concatenated with '/api/{VERSION}/{RESOURCE_NAME}'
-      'registrated' is optional and defines if user must be registrated to see 'done' is the express app callback: (req, res, next) ->
+      'restricted' is optional and defines if user must be restricted to see 'done' is the express app callback: (req, res, next) ->

     Resource.Fetch(id, done)